Top 10 PS2 Japanese RPGs

 This is a controversial pick.
 This game is very hit or miss to many people, but for me it was definitely a hit.
 Breath of Fire: Dragon Quarter is actually the fifth game in the series.
 The first 4 games featured very traditional turn based JRPG combat.
 This game tried something very new, and as a result got lots of unwarranted hate.
 I personally believe this is one of the best games ever made.
 It's a very, very hard game.
 So hard that one of the main aspects to the gameplay is starting the entire game all over again.
 It's brutally punishing gameplay rewards you with many hours of dungeon crawling fun.
 The game's artstyle is very unique and the combat requires a lot of careful planning and thought.
 Do avoid this game if you're easily frustrated though.
 If you're a patient person you'll find a very underrated gem that deserves more appreciation.

 Star Ocean: Till the End of Time

-This game comes in my #10 spot due to it's extremely fun and addicting gameplay.
+Developed by Tri-Ace and released in 2004, this game comes in my #10 spot due to it's extremely fun and addicting gameplay.
 Star Ocean 3 didn't really bring anything new into the genre, but it holds some of the most entertaining action RPG gameplay to date.
 The battles prompt randomly like most games within the genre, but the gameplay is action packed and faced paced with a focus on timed inputs in a real time setting.
 The story in this game is relatively mediocre, but any JRPG junkie will be able to appreciate the gameplay and deep crafting/skill systems.
 It also contains some of the best end game dungeons you can find in an RPG.

 Overall, my list may seem a bit controversial to some(WHERE'S KINGDOM HEARTS, WHERE'S 'X' GAME).
 But this is how I feel and I chose these games and rankings very carefully.
 I hope you enjoyed my top 10 list and found at least one great game to play.